AlonsoJAG/automatic_model_selector/README.md

     #loaded_model_fac = pickle.load(open('./modelos/fac/mlp_t.sav', 'rb'))
     #loaded_model_fac = pickle.load(open('./modelos/fac/mlp.sav', 'rb'))
 ```
-On line 993 (ADP4F with 2 APDs), we can unlock the code that allows us to make detections through the web camera in real-time.
-On line 994 (ADP4F with 2 APDs), we can specify the path where the video we want to work with is.
+On lines  993 (ADP4F with 2 APDs) and 778 (ADP4F with 3 APDs), we can unlock the code that allows us to make detections through the web camera in real-time.
+On lines 994 (ADP4F with 2 APDs) and 779 (ADP4F with 3 APDs), we can specify the path where the video we want to work with is.
 ```
-Line 993 (ADP4F with 2 APDs):
+Lines 993 (ADP4F with 2 APDs) and 778 (ADP4F with 3 APDs):
     #cap = cv2.VideoCapture(0)

-Line 994 (ADP4F with 2 APDs):
+Line 994 (ADP4F with 2 APDs) and 779 (ADP4F with 3 APDs):
     cap = cv2.VideoCapture("./videos_entrada/trasera.mp4")   # <----- Replace with your video directory
     frame_width = int(cap.get(3))
     frame_height = int(cap.get(4))
     new_height, new_width = frame_height // 2, frame_width // 2
 ```
-On line 93, we can modify the position where the file with the results of the processed video will be saved.
+On lines 1001 (ADP4F with 2 APDs) and 786 (ADP4F with 3 APDs), we can modify the position where the file with the results of the processed video will be saved.
 This shows us that people were armed and unarmed.
-In lines 202 and 208 we can modify the predictors that we want to be shown in the results.
+In lines 924 (ADP4F with 2 APDs)and 709 (ADP4F with 3 APDs) we can modify the predictors that we want to be shown in the results.
 ```
 Line 566 (ADP4F with 2 APDs):
     archivo = open("./label/results" + "_video_test" + ".txt", "a")